maca88/datatables.plugins/README.md

 <b>Dependencies:</b> datatables.tableTools, datatables.KeyTable, bootstrap (popover plugin)

-This plugin enables to editing breeze entities with the helps of offical DataTables plugins TableTools and KeyTable.
+This plugin enables to editing breeze entities with the help of official DataTables plugins TableTools and KeyTable.
 For validation messages Bootstrap popover plugin is used.

-<b>Note: this plugin has nothing to do with the offical DataTables Editor plugin and is not meant to be a replacement, as this plugin will only work with breeze Entities, that have builtin the logic for valiation/addition/deletion/restoration of the data.
-If you want editing of  non breeze entities this plugin is not for you. </b>
+<b>Note: this plugin has nothing to do with the official DataTables Editor plugin and is not meant to be a replacement, as this plugin will only work with breeze Entities, that have built-in the logic for validation/addition/deletion/restoration of the data.
+If you want editing of  non-breeze entities this plugin is not for you. </b>

 Settings:
 ```js